-How to make the Queen of Hungary’s Water (an all-natural ancient beauty tonic) from common garden herbs
+DIY: Make the Queen of Hungary’s Water (an ancient beauty tonic) from common garden herbs

 Splash around a little of this home-made herbal ‘water’ for its lovely scent and remedial nature.